sabir4063/Taming_Accessibility_Forum/README.md

 # Taming_Accessibility_Forum

-The instructions is given for the Jaws Forum
+The instructions is given for the Jaws Forum:

+Go to "Final Code for the Classification":

 1. First run the Data Pre-processing.
 It will remove all the quote and author name.
 2. Run the Data Processing for the Classifier, it will generate all the features.